Freelancing can be really scary for beginners.

 If you may find that your “secondary” skills can offer up freelancing opportunities.
 For instance, if you are a strong writer, then you have the potential to develop a freelance writing business.

-f you choose the right niche, deciding to specialize and putting some effort into branding yourself as an expert within your niche can really pay off for years to come.
+f you choose the right niche, decide to specialize and put some effort into branding yourself as an expert within your niche can really pay off for years to come.

 One major decision you need to make early on in your freelance career is what you do and what you don’t do.